What Does Book Distribution Mean (and are any Self-Publishing Services Really Offering it)?

 DartFrog places your book directly into our own specially-branded sections of actual brick and mortar stores.
 We don’t “distribute” to a list.
 We place physical books on actual bookstore shelves.

 Of course, we can’t put your book into every store on earth, so we also help you (if you haven’t already done so) upload your book to Ingram (yes, that same list!).
-This ensures that other bookstores will be able to order your book if they wish, but also that you keep all of the royalty from those sales (because we help you upload the book to Ingram through your own account, not ours).
+This ensures that other bookstores will be able to order your book if they wish, but also ensures that you keep all of the royalty from those sales (because we help you upload the book to Ingram through your own account, not ours).

 What counts for self-published authors is visibility and distinction.
 Being “distributed” to a list gets you neither.
 DartFrog gets you both, through face-front bookstore placement.